welpo/tabi/CONTRIBUTING.md

 While we don't enforce a strict coding style, we appreciate it when contributions follow the existing code style of the project (e.g. indenting with 4 spaces).
 This makes the codebase easier to read and maintain.
 If you are making significant changes or additions, please try to maintain consistency with the current coding patterns and idioms.

-For JavaScript files, you can use [Biome](https://biomejs.dev/) to format your code.
+For JavaScript files, we use [Prettier](https://prettier.io/) to format the code.

 The CSS properties are sorted following [Concentric-CSS](https://github.com/brandon-rhodes/Concentric-CSS).
 If you use VSCode, the [Sort CSS](https://marketplace.visualstudio.com/items?itemName=piyushsarkar.sort-css-properties) extension makes this super easy.